 The rear camera does a capable job in broad daylight, and it was quite fast to focus on the macro subject without any trouble.
 The macro shots came out to be well-detailed and color reproduction was also good and natural.
 The phone delivers a high dynamic range and the colors come out to be really punchy.

 The camera does a decent job in low light conditions.
 The night mode does a good job, though the color accuracy isn’t the best.
 Overall, the performance in low light conditions is good and pictures came out to be well- detailed and noises are less if we compare it with the competition.
-Moving on the other aspects, the portrait mode works fine and the picture looks natural and edge detection was also up to the mark.
+Moving on to the other aspects, the portrait mode works fine and the picture looks natural and edge detection was also up to the mark.

 One thing to note is that the phone by default takes 12-megapixel photos, and the company is using pixel binning technology to enhance the details of the images.
 However, you can still take 48-megapixel shots, by enabling it in the settings.